-5.57 The Abbey Hill Conservation Area forms an integral part of the character of the town of Kenilworth, close to retail areas and the main Warwick Road, and should be preserved and retained.
+5.54 The Abbey Hill Conservation Area forms an integral part of the character of the town of Kenilworth, close to retail areas and the main Warwick Road, and should be preserved and retained.
 The 1872 United Reform Church has an earlier chapel behind front garden remodelled in the 1990's.
 A timber 1920's bus shelter, with viewing seats across Abbey Fields, shingle roof with lead hip flashings, signed "WDC K3".
 There are some Grade II Listed buildings but it is also important to maintain non-listed buildings with original features.
 Any future development in or near to this Conservation Area, should maintain the street scene and have regard to its originality within the Town.
-Protection of the elements is important.

-Policy KP14E: Design Management in Forrest Road & Castle Road
+Policy KP13E: Design Management in Forrest Road and Castle Road

-Development proposals in the Forrest Road & Castle Road Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the Forrest Road and Castle Road Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate: